corda/corda/docs/source/corda-network/index.md

 or line of business to another.
 Business network operators also benefit by being able to access network-wide services, and reuse the
 [trust root](https://corda.network/trust-root/index.html) and network services, instead of building and managing their own.

+The Corda Network website has a [high level overview](https://corda.network/participation/implementation-steps.html) of the joining process.

 Key services
 ============